yogensia/VSCodeSearchWPDocs/README.md

 - Now you can choose how to invoke the search:
   - Context Menu: Right click on the editor and click on "Search in WordPress Docs...".
   - key Binding: Ctrl+Alt+F by default.
-  - Command Palette: You can do a search directly from the Command Palette, pressing Ctrl+Shift+P, then typying "Wordpress" to filter the commands.
+  - Command Palette: You can do a search directly from the Command Palette, pressing Ctrl+Shift+P, then typing "WordPress" to filter the commands.

 ### Configuration